A Search for Radio Technosignatures from Interstellar Object 3I/ATLAS with the Allen Telescope Array: Introduction

 \subsection{3I/ATLAS}

 On 2025 July 1, the third-ever interstellar object---originally reported as ``C/2025 N1 (ATLAS)'' and now known more commonly as ``3I/ATLAS''---was discovered by the Asteroid Terrestrial-impact Last Alert System (ATLAS) facility in Rio Hurtado, Chile, with the pre-discovery observations extending as far back as 55 days \citep{feinstein2025}.
-As of 2025 October, the object's orbital eccentricity was estimated to be $e$=6.137\footnote{Ephemerides in \url{https://ssd.jpl.nasa.gov/horizons/}}, making it significantly faster and more eccentric than the first two known interstellar objects, 1I/`Oumuamua and 2I/Borisov \citep[e.g.,][]{bannister2019natural}.
+As of 2025 October, the object's orbital eccentricity was estimated to be $e$=6.137\footnote{Ephemerides in \url{https://ssd.jpl.nasa.gov/horizons/}}, making it more eccentric, \edit1{and having a higher interstellar inbound velocity} than the first two known interstellar objects, 1I/`Oumuamua and 2I/Borisov \citep[e.g.,][]{bannister2019natural}.
 Many telescopes across the world have tracked the orbit of 3I/ATLAS, and ongoing monitoring has revealed clear cometary activity \citep{jewitt2025NOT, alarcon2025TTT, minev2025NAO, belyakov2025palomar, bolin2025apache,chandler2025rubin,rahatgaonkar2025}.
 If this object is a comet, as expected from the initial characterization, it should be volatile-rich and may produce a dramatic tail now that it has passed perihelion.